Common Fungal Diseases of Plants - Common plant pests

 Damage - Looks unsightly and causes leaves to drop early.
 If the plant is well established this is a relatively harmless disease.
 However, care should be taken with younger plants since these may be drastically weakened.

-This year seems to have become the year of the fungus.
-I've noticed it on all kinds of plants that have contracted some vague illness that can't quite be pinpointed.
+Some growing seasons every few years or so seem to become the year of the fungus.
+You start to notice it on all kinds of plants that have contracted some vague illness that can't quite be pinpointed.
 Discoloured leaves that are brown at the edges, maybe tending to black, but still alive rather than dry and crispy.
-A common question has been regarding a "sooty" deposit on plants, this is almost certainly "sooty mould" that is not growing on the plant as such, but on the sticky honeydew exuded by aphids higher up in the leaves.
+Sometimes there is a "sooty" deposit on plants, this is almost certainly "sooty mould" that is not growing on the plant as such, but on the sticky honeydew exuded by aphids higher up in the leaves.
 The sooty mould is a fungus that feeds on the sugary excretions, in itself it will not directly harm the plant, but it will cause discolouration and block light.
 The honeydew itself will also make it easier for other infections to take a foothold.

-There have also been a whole host of emails about dying hedges and conifers.
-Brown patches that have been growing slowly for some time, that have suddenly become much larger and killed more of the hedge or tree.
+Brown patches on hedges, conifers and other trees that have been growing slowly for some time, may suddenly become much larger and kill more of the hedge or tree.
 There are a number of possible causes of this - all fungal.
 What is probably happening is that the hedge or tree has been poorly for a while, but this warm damp summer came along and it became party time for the fungus.
 What can be done about it?
 Not a lot really once it's started to happen.
 It's more a case of removing dead or dying growth that may spread within the plants and then in the future carrying out basic hygiene.
 Dead leaves for instance from diseased plants should leave the garden in the wheelie-bin, down the tip or up in smoke, they shouldn't go on the compost heap or the infection will continue.